SanchayanDutta/AI-Final/200-kary-oqa-dataset/README.md

 This package contains a 200 item k-ary OBJECTS attribute table and a set of posterior-entropy statistics for Optimal Question Asking (OQA) style evaluation.
-The layout mirrors the 300-object k-ary release and includes an exact information-theoretic oracle implemented via dynamic programming.

 ## Repository layout